Published on

 curl http://localhost:5081/api/diagnostics/error # a deliberate 500, to see an error span

+That traffic is enough to populate the Services page.
 Open http://localhost:8080 → Services.
-SigNoz turns your traces into RED metrics (Rate, Errors, Duration) with zero extra wiring:
+From your traces alone, SigNoz derives RED metrics -- Rate, Errors, and Duration -- with zero extra wiring:

-backend-api shows p99 latency, error rate, and operations per second, all derived automatically from spans.
-The non-zero error rate here is real -- those are the deliberate /api/diagnostics/error 500s and the out-of-stock 409s we trigger below.
+SigNoz's Services page for backend-api.
+The non-zero error rate is real: the deliberate /api/diagnostics/error 500s and the out-of-stock 409s we trigger below.

 Step 2 -- The shared setup, and what the API adds

-The backend calls the same AddObservability as every other service (full source in Part 1).
-The interesting part is what it adds through option hooks -- database instrumentation -- so the shared library never has to depend on a database driver:
+The backend calls the same AddObservability (full source in Part 1) and adds database instrumentation through option hooks -- callbacks the shared bootstrap exposes, so the shared library never references a database driver:

 builder.AddObservability("backend-api", options =>